Posted by Victoria Strauss for Writer Beware®

 So I honestly wasn’t too surprised when, in late October, I began hearing from Hurn authors.
 They told me that on October 24, after several weeks of silence, Meaghan Hurn abruptly took down the Hurn website and closed her social media accounts.

-The same day, they received this letter, informing them that Hurn was closing immediately due to Meaghan’s illness.
+this letter, informing them that Hurn was closing immediately due to Meaghan’s illness.
 The letter does dissolve all contracts and revert all rights (a step that many small presses that go suddenly dark neglect to take) and agrees not to enforce “the portion of the contract that requires you to pay to use [your edited manuscript]” (this provision, which Writer Beware considers predatory, did not appear in the early version of Hurn’s contract that I saw).
 But it also seeks to monetize the company’s dissolution by offering to let authors buy their cover art for $350.

 Especially with publishers that are one-person operations (or one person plus some freelance editors), illness or family troubles or other personal misfortunes can completely derail the business.
 But Hurn’s sudden closure didn’t come totally out of the blue.
 Authors told me that there were trouble signs well before October 24th: books with uncorrected errors, late royalty payments and statements, unfulfilled marketing promises, and poor communication.